11 Things Lenders Don’t Want to See on Bank Statements

 You are allowed to be a joint account holder with someone who is not on the loan.
 However, the lender may require an explanation if you are a co-owner of an account with an unknown and unrelated individual.

 Some borrowers add themselves to a relative’s bank statements because they don’t have enough in their own account.
-This is typically unnecessary, since you are allowed to cover your entire down payment and closing cost requirement with gift funds in most cases.
+This is typically not necessary.
+You can cover your entire down payment and closing costs using gift funds in most cases.

 9. Unexplained Payments To Individuals and Companies

-Payments or regular withdrawals that don’t match up to any debt on the credit report may indicate you have undisclosed debt.
-The underwriter must add all debt payments to your debt-to-income.
-Expect to explain regular withdrawals that appear to be payments.
-Some examples are child support, alimony, or payment for a loan from an individual.
+Payments or regular withdrawals that don’t match up to any debt on your credit report may indicate you have undisclosed debts.
+The underwriter must include all debt payments when calculating your debt-to-income ratio.

 10. Insufficient Funds to Close the Mortgage

-You must have enough in your accounts to close the mortgage, including down payment, closing costs, and in some cases, reserve funds.
+You must have enough verified funds in your accounts to close the mortgage, including down payment, closing costs, and, in some cases, reserve funds.
+This total can be found in the “Calculating Cash to Close” section of your loan estimate and Closing Disclosure.

 If your asset requirement is $12,000, but you can only verify $11,500, the lender will not issue final documents or allow the loan to close.